pavanpatel04/Iris_Flower_Species_Prediction/README.md

 - Add more advanced models like Random Forest or Neural Networks.
 - Improve the UI with additional features like data visualization.

-## License

-This project is licensed under the MIT License.

----

-Let me know if you'd like to modify anything!